bheemboy/docker-flexget/README.md

 Volume          | Description
 ----------------|-------------
 `/config`       | Configuration directory
+`/download`     | Directry where torrents will be downloaded

 ## License
 The content of this project itself is licensed under the [MIT License](LICENSE).